 AP Language (11th/12th): Pick one from the following list and be prepared for an essay the first week of school.
 Please have the text available throughout the first month for close reading practices:

-The Invisible Man, by Ralph Ellison (fiction)
+- Invisible Man, Ralph Ellison (fiction)

-Plainsong, by Kent Haruf (fiction)
+- Plainsong, Kent Haruf (fiction)

-Me Talk Pretty One Day by David Sedaris
+- Me Talk Pretty One Day by David Sedaris

-Stories from a South African Childhood by Trevor Noah
+- Born a Crime: Stories from a South African Childhood by Trevor Noah

-The Other Wes Moore by Wes Moore
+- The Other Wes Moore by Wes Moore